 All new students are encouraged to participate in the new student orientation program.
 Sessions are held throughout the year at each Columbia State location.
 This program provides students with information about registration, student services, student activities, and College policies.
-Additionally, for those students who are unable to attend an orientation on campus, a virtual orientation, containing all of the same information, is available via the Columbia State Website.
-For more information, contact the

-Office of Student Life, or visit our Web site at: www.columbiastate.edu/studentsvcs/orientation.htm.
+Additionally, for those students who are unable to attend an orientation, a virtual orientation, containing all of the same information, is available via the Columbia State Web site.
+For more information, contact the Office of Student Life (Jones Student Center 163), or visit our Web site at www.columbiastate.edu/studentsvcs/orientation.htm.